zenojr/portalCorfio/README.md

-# Developer
+## zenofranca.com

-this project was developed by Zeno França Jr, More info: `www.zenofranca.com`
+this project was developed by `Zeno França Jr`, More info at: `www.zenofranca.com`

 # Portal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.
+This project was developed to show info about discount reference products from industry

+## Tecnologies

+`Angular 7`
+`Angular Material`
+`Progress`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.